awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-runinstance.md

 Required: No

 UserData
-An execution script provided as a string literal value\.
+A script provided as a string literal value\.
 If a literal value is entered, then it must be Base64\-encoded\.
 Type: String
 Required: NoOutput